 Actions to Take Towards Sustainable Development Goals

-So far, we have pointed out some of the benefits you can enjoy by including SDGs in your business plan.
+So far, we have noted some benefits you can enjoy by including SDGs in your business plan.
 But what are the actions that you need to take?
-First, companies have to identify how the goals, directly and indirectly, affect their businesses.
-This way, they can employ a strategic approach to committing these goals and align them with their corporate priorities to make a positive impact.
+First, companies must identify how the goals, directly and indirectly, affect their businesses.
+This way, they can employ a strategic approach to committing to these goals and align them with their corporate priorities to impact them positively.

 Develop Targets and KPIs

-In addition to identifying and committing to SDGs that aligns with your business priorities, it’s also essential that you develop targets and KPIs.
-The 17 sustainable development goals are accompanied by 169 specific and global targets.
+Besides identifying and committing to SDGs that align with your business priorities is also essential to develop targets and KPIs.
+Th169 specific and global targets accompany these 17 sustainable development goals.
 By developing a clear target, organizations will find it easy to monitor their progress and see how SDGs impact their businesses.
-Besides that, they will be able to easily identify aspects to improve on.
+Besides that, they will be able to quickly identify aspects to improve on.

 Create Business Opportunities and Collaborate